Risk management process is a laid down steps adopted to prevent or mitigate risk; 5 Key Elements of the Risk Management Process

 How to identify risk

 - Get ideas from all members of the project team.
-Since risk identification is very broad, it needs ideas from all facet of the project.
-These includes the project manager, site manager, operational manager, health and safety manager, site supervisors, heads of units, contractors, etc.
+Since risk identification is very broad, it needs ideas from all facets of the project.
+These include the project manager, site manager, operational manager, health and safety manager, site supervisors, heads of units, contractors, etc.

 - No idea should be discarded.
 All ideas should be well assessed.